Browse Articles

 Components will have functionality only related to themselves.

-Now, the folks familiar with Angular 1. x might be in dilemma that what is the actual difference between Component and Directives Right!?
-The major difference between both of them is Directives add behavior to existing DOM element while Components creates their view with attached behavior.,
+Now, the folks familiar with Angular 1. x might be in dilemma what is the actual difference between Angular Components and Angular Directives Right!?
+The major difference between both of them is Directives add behavior to existing DOM elements while Components create their view with attached behavior., Exploring an Angular course can delve deeper into this distinction between Components and Directives, offering comprehensive insights into their functionalities and applications within Angular development.

 Now, let us move towards creating our first component.
 Initially, your app structure will look something like this: